 The Bottom Line

-Having one of your debts in collections can be incredibly stressful, and that’s especially true once you see the impact to your credit score.
-However, it’s good to know that collections can’t harm your credit forever, and that they’ll eventually fall off your reports on their own if you can’t have the information removed.
+Having one of your debts in collections can be incredibly stressful, and that’s especially true once you see the impact on your credit score.
+However, it’s good to know that collections can’t harm your credit forever and that they’ll eventually fall off your reports on their own if you can’t have the information removed.